 The Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School will offer two postdoctoral fellowships in the field of contemporary Chinese public policy to recent Ph.D. graduates of exceptional promise for AY2022-24.
 Applications are due by January 5, 2022 (Wednesday) at 11:59PM EST.

 Applicants must have received their Ph.D. within five years of the start of the fellowship in a relevant discipline in the social sciences or history.
-Preference will be given to those working in the areas of domestic politics, political economy, business-government relations, state-society relations, and social development of China, with a focus on public policy challenges.
+Preference will be given to those working in the areas of domestic politics, political economy, business-government relations, state-society relations, environmental / energy governance, and social development of China, with a focus on public policy challenges.
 Knowledge of Chinese is required, specifically the ability to work with original Chinese language sources.

 Those who are chosen to receive fellowships must have completed ALL requirements for the Ph.D. degree (including the dissertation defense) by June 1, 2020.
 Preference will be given to applicants with no previous postdoctoral fellowships.

 Each fellowship will run for a period of up to two years.
 The recipient will receive an annual stipend of $50,000, health insurance, and work space.
 Some research/travel funds may also be available.

 How to Apply